The Postbaccalaureate Program provides students with second chances and fresh starts. It brings them one step closer to their lifelong dreams.

 - MCAT Preparation

-Beginning in late-June, this nine-week session consists of interactive instruction in learning skills and an intensive MCAT review course in preparation for the September MCAT.
-Learning skills workshops address verbal reasoning, time and stress management, note taking, studying, and test taking.
-Outside of class, students study in small groups and also take turns teaching each other concepts.
+Beginning in late June, this nine-week session consists of interactive instruction in learning skills and an intensive MCAT review course.
+Learning skills workshops address verbal reasoning, time and stress management, note taking, studying and test taking.
+Outside of class, students study in small groups and take turns teaching each other the concepts.

 I feel like I have the advising and support that I need to be successful when I apply again.